 After my blog entry about New Hampshire verdicts, I received a few emails from Maryland lawyers asking if I knew the data for Maryland plaintiffs.
 In Maryland, the accident victim is successful at trial in 83% of auto accident personal injury cases.

 This is a very high success ratio given the fact that among the remaining 17%, many are brought by lawyers that did not understand what factors were required to bring a successful personal injury case.
 My wife, Lisa Miller, used to defend cases as an attorney for Nationwide Insurance.
 She handled too many cases where there was a fatal flaw in the case: the Plaintiff did not have an expert, the liability argument would be illogical, etc.

 I have to think these types of cases make up a decent portion of the 17% of the auto accident cases in Maryland that are not successful.
 In personal injury cases generally in Maryland, which includes medical malpractice, slip and falls and other non-vehicle accident cases, the average falls to 69% (as opposed to 55% nationally).

 The story in medical malpractice cases if very different.
 Plaintiffs prevailed in only 8% of medical malpractice cases in Maryland.
 This number is misleading because the best malpractice cases typically settle.
-The last data I saw on average medical malpractice settlements in Maryland came from The Daily Record on April 28, 2006.
-This article quoted T. Michael Preston, executive director of MedChi, the Maryland state doctors’ association, who said that the average paid medical malpractice claim in Maryland was $387,077 in 2003.
+The last data I saw on average medical malpractice settlements in Maryland came from an article in the The Daily Record.
+This article quoted T. Michael Preston, executive director of MedChi, the Maryland state doctors’ association, who said that the average paid medical malpractice claim in Maryland was $387,077.
 Although his source was Medical Mutual, the leading medical malpractice insurer in Maryland, I do not have any reason to quarrel with this data.
 According to Jury Verdicts Research, the average jury award for successful medical malpractice cases is $808,772.